PhoenixPan/JavaCookBook/Thread.md

 System.out.println();

-// run at the same time by creating two different threads threadA.start();
+// create a new thread, run at the same time by creating two different threads threadA.start();
 threadB.start();
 ```